 "Now look, you Kalamas, do not be led by reports, or tradition, or hearsay.
 Be not led by the authority of religious texts, nor by mere logic or inference, nor by considering appearance, nor by the delight in speculative opinions, nor by seeming possibilities, nor by the idea: 'This is our teacher.'
 But O Kalamas, when you know for yourselves that certain things are unwholesome, and wrong, and bad, then give them up...And when you know for yourselves that certain things are wholesome and good, then accept them and follow them." – Gautama the Buddha (Anguttara-nikaya) |

-Over my 6 decades I have put many teachings to the Buddha's test, and indeed acquired a bit of wisdom from the ancient sages, and now I bring their wisdom to these pages.
+Over my 6 decades I have put many teachings to the Buddha's test, have made many mistakes and indeed acquired a bit of wisdom from the ancient sages, and now I bring their wisdom to these pages.

 "Not by the weak, not by the unearnest, not by those who practice wrong disciplines can the Self be realized.
 The Self reveals Himself as the Lord of Love to the one who practices right disciplines."
 Mundaka Upanishad II.2.4 |

-I pray what I offer here will help you obtain strength, health, truth, freedom, a good life, and indeed to realize your union with God.
+I pray what I offer here will help you obtain strength, health, truth, freedom, a good life, and indeed to realize your union with the Supreme Being.
+I would be honored to help you live your noble life.
 To exit this dark age we need noble men, for only noble men can produce a Golden Age.

 Victory to all noble men!